 Gary Oldman is splendid in his portrayal which is given a huge push with a near perfect prosthetic body suit and superb facial make-up by Kazuhiro Tsuji.
 I have always admired Mr. Oldman’s skills which have been carefully honed over years and dozens of films.
 There’s the action Oldman; Romeo is Bleeding and Air Force One.
 He looks different from movie to movie, paying special attention to the physicality of who he is playing.
 His performance as Lee Harvey Oswald in JFK and Shelly Runyon in The Contender are two of my favorites.
 I can’t see anyone else ever playing Oswald again.
 His Runyon character was a warm-up to Churchill; cigar included.

 Near the end Churchill must address Parliament to lay out his next steps and overall vision.
 He observes ordinary Londoners walking the street and entering the Underground.
 When his limousine stops he gets out and walks onto the Tube.
 He has warm exchanges with the working class going about their day.
-I have no idea if this actually too place, but I want to believe it had.
+I don’t care if this actually took place, but this film made me want to believe it had.
 This grounds Churchill who had never been on a bus or a subway before.
 It also validates his thinking.

 The film is shot almost entirely in a fog; either from all the smoking or the filmmakers foreshadowing the coming fog of war.
 Britain was unprepared for the German Blitzkrieg and no one was really sure Churchill was up to the task; him included.
 Once installed as Prime Minister by King George IV (Ben Mendelsohn) in a most informal manner, things get into high gear very quickly.